-- A. \$25,000 for Management and Confidential Employees - B. \$15,000 for regular full-time employees
+- A. \$20,000 for (exempt) Management and Confidential Employees - B. \$10,000 for (non-exempt) full-time employees

 The benefits of this program can be explained in more detail by Executive Director or authorized designee.

 5. Consolidated Omnibus Budget Reconciliation Act (COBRA)